Dentures Greenwood

 Expands Opportunities

 Whether you want to make more friends, look for a romantic partner, or get a better job, having a complete smile can go a long way to make you more approachable to others.
-In contrast, gaps of missing teeth can be a little off putting.
+In contrast, gaps of missing teeth can be a little off-putting.
 Keep your future open to new possibilities by keeping your smile strong and friendly.